Knight1/vanmoof-bms/README.md

 # VanMooof BMS

+This tool is **ONLY** for the following VanMoof bikes
+- Electrified S3 (VM13-144)
+- Electrified X3
-This is **ONLY** for the VanMoof SX3 / S4 - Electrified S3 - (VM13-144), Electrified X3, Electrified S4 with the Battery Model Name / Product Code: VM13-147 from DynaPack from Taiwan.
+- Electrified S4

+with the Battery Model Name / Product Code: VM13-147
+from DynaPack from Taiwan.

 It uses ModBus via UART RS232.
-The VanMoof Electrified S5 uses CANBus.
+The VanMoof Electrified S5 and later uses CANBus.

 For everything in here you need to remove the Battery from the Frame and be able to connect it to your PC.
 I suggest a Raspberry Pi.